muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

-known Ogun-town keywords (Agbara, Abeokuta, Sagamu, etc.), but several of the matches were Lagos-side roads *named after* those destinations (e.g. an "Old Abeokuta Road" inside Lagos), so a name-based reassignment risked mislabeling a street's state in a demo — worse than the current gap.
+known Ogun-town keywords (Agbara, Abeokuta, Sagamu, etc.), but several of the matches were Lagos-side roads *named after* those destinations (e.g. an "Old Abeokuta Road" inside Lagos), so a name-based reassignment risked mislabeling a street's state in a demo.
 Left as-is; flagged here rather than silently accepted.
-If Ogun coverage matters for the pitch, the reliable fix is a small manual seed addition (a handful of known Ogun-side Eko streets), not a parsing heuristic.

 ## Future work: time-of-day prediction is not currently possible